nazavr322/ukr-handwriting-classification/README.md

   classDef ports fill:#f8f8f8,stroke:#ccc
   class P0,P1,P2,P3,P4 ports
 ```
 It may look kind of confusing, let me break it down for you.
-We go from top to bottom:
+I will go from top to bottom:
 - You can see that `model_api` microservice is mapped to the port `8000` on host machine to port `8000` in container (`'8000:8000'`).
 This is a docker container with our FastAPI server code.
 - It depends on `mlflow_server` microservice, that runs on port `5000`.
 This is a docker container that runs MLFLow Tracking Server inside.
-You can find `Dockerfile` to build this image at `Docker/mlflow_server_image/Dockerfile`.
+You can find `Dockerfile` to build this image [here](https://github.com/nazavr322/ukr-handwriting-classification/blob/main/Docker/mlflow_image/Dockerfile).
 - Then we see a dependency on `PostgreSQL` database.
 It uses volume, to save data even if container is stopped.
 Path inside a hexagon indicates a volume location on the host machine, and label matches location inside a container.
 - Next, `mlflow_server` also depends on `minio_client` microservice.
 This is a small container to automatically create user and S3-bucket when first launching a `docker-compose`.
 - Obviously, to create users and buckets, `minio_client` must depend on `minio` microservice, that gives us access to a Minio API on port `9000` and graphic UI on port `9001`.
 You can see another volume here.
 - Finally, you may have noticed that we have `nginx` microservice that actually exposes ports `9000` and `9001` to a host machine.
 In this setup, `nginx` works as a load balancer and proxifies all requests to Minio API and Minio UI.

 Now you can deploy this `docker-compose` to some cloud and experiment with different models, while all the needed data will be tracked and store remotely.
 Or build some services using model API.
-You can change usernames, passwords, bucket names etc. defined in a `.env` file as you wish.
+You can change usernames, passwords, bucket names etc. defined in a `.env` to suit your needs.